Hypernova-Oy/WordPress/wp-content/plugins/loftloader/readme.txt

 Check some [examples](http://www.loftocean.com/loftloader/example-13/) created by pro version.

+**Please note**: Although you may find that LoftLoader Lite (the free version) can run on older versions of WordPress (below v4.7), **LoftLoader Pro only supports WordPress v4.7 or higher**.
+Because the Pro version has more features than the Lite version, including some new features introduced after WordPress 4.7.
+We always recommend using the latest versions of WordPress to ensure compatibility with your theme and other plugins.

 == Installation ==

 1. Install the plugin either via the WordPress.org plugin directory, or by uploading the files to your server (in the /wp-content/plugins/ directory).